Bank of Montreal

 Canadian banks, dubbed the strongest in the world in a Bank of International Settlements report, have been active global buyers.

-No. 2 lender Toronto-Dominion Bank has been adding to its U.S. retail bank network.
+No. 2 lender Toronto-Dominion Bank

 (Additional reporting by Pav Jordan and Maria Aspan; Editing by Frank McGurty and Janet Guttsman)